Item

 And what student facilities did you get in contact with?
 Are there any student facilities that you wish you had came in contact with that you didn't?

-I think of anything maybe financial aid, especially with the concern of my GPA, especially how I did academically during the online semester, or semesters, I just making sure that you know, I would be able to bounce back up or, you know, keep my scholarship, especially after this poor performances.
+I think of anything maybe financial aid, especially with the concern of my GPA, especially how I did academically during the online semester, or semesters.
+Just making sure that you know, I would be able to bounce back up or, you know, keep my scholarship, especially after those poor performances.
 And just making sure that there was an open communication between the two of us, but besides that, I don't think so.

 Claudia Sanchez 03:33